kstonekuan/voice-rtc-bench/tests/README.md

 **Requirements:**
 - `.env` file with proper InfluxDB credentials
 - Network access to InfluxDB instance
-- Security group configured to allow inbound traffic on port 8181
+- Security group configured to allow inbound traffic on the InfluxDB port (check your AWS instance settings)